Homelessness Robs Kids of their Hope and Their Future

 Port in the Storm is a safe place off the streets for homeless/unaccompanied youth in crisis.
 Caring adults provide stability, hope and a path to successful future through Positive Youth Development programming.

 Located at our Arapaho Ave campus, day drop-in services are provided from 8 am to 6 pm daily including life skills, basic needs, job skills. housing assistance and more.
-By January 2019, safe shelter for up to 16 youth will be available.
+By the spring of 2019, safe shelter for up to 16 youth will be available.

 “I tried to remember who I wanted to be.
 Where I came from before my name shriveled under the labels of “at-risk, runaway, throwaway, trash”.